 guardian ad litem, other relatives agreed by the co-ordinator after consulting

-the child and the parents, HSE officials and any other person who could make a
+the child and the parents, CFA officials and any other person who could make a

 positive contribution because of knowledge of the child or the family or